xenify-io/litepaper/README.md

 ## ♦️ Unifying the Chains (vXEN)

 Introducing vXEN, a groundbreaking solution by Xenify that enables seamless burning of XEN across all chains, unifying the XEN communities across chains and supporting the token's deflationary nature.
-This innovative approach has been made possible through the integration of Axelar and LayerZero, decentralised protocols that break down barriers between cross-chain communication with their comprehensive protocol suites.
+This innovative approach has been made possible through the integration of both Axelar and LayerZero, decentralised protocols that break down barriers between cross-chain communication with their comprehensive protocol suites.

 Thanks to vXEN, you don't need to have native XEN tokens on the Ethereum network to take part in Xenify's burn process and get your hands on XNF.
 Instead, Xenify makes it easy for users in the broader XEN community to acquire XNF by simply burning their native XEN tokens from various EVM-compatible networks, right from their wallets.